BrianChanyp/BrianChanyp/README.md

 ### :man_technologist: About Me:

-I am a recent :man_student: Graduate Developer from Auckland University of Technology and have just started working as a graduate
+I am a recent :man_student: Graduate Developer from Auckland University of Technology

+:climbing_man:and I have just started my journey working as a graduate in Auckland, New Zealand.

+:seedling: I am currently learning about C#

-:dart: Exploring new ways to help improve how I code and consistently contribute to my github profile.
+:dart: Exploring new ways to help improve how I code and consistently contribute to my GitHub profile.

--:zap: In my free time, I doing courses on ZerotoMastery and percipho.
+-:zap: In my free time, I doing courses on ZerotoMastery.

 -:mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/brian-chan-684632209/)